 Prior to the award of the BS degree, BS/MPH students are eligible only for undergraduate financial assistance.
 Once matriculating into the graduate program, BS/MPH students are eligible for graduate support and the Grad2Grad program.
+BS/MPH students are not eligible for merit scholarships from GWSPH because of the combination of at least 9 credits saved and the Grad2Grad discount.

 To retain eligibility for undergraduate Federal and institutional financial aid, the number of graduate courses for which an undergraduate student is registered in any given semester or summer session must be less than half of his or her total course load.
+Put another way, students must be enrolled in 51% undergraduate credits in each term toward the BS degree.